Nick-Burdo/angular-multiselect/README.md

 *Note!
 The result may contain items whose value is false.
 This happens when the item is selected, and then unselected.
 Therefore, the result requires filtering.*

+###Source

+Directive code is located in the file `add/directives.js`

+Directive template is located in the file `add/components/directives/it-multi-select.html`